thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 * TOC
 {:toc}

-## Overview

 Since ThingsBoard 3.2, the Tenant administrator is able to configure common settings for multiple devices using Device Profiles.
 Each Device has one and only profile at a single point in time.

 Experienced ThingsBoard users can notice that the device type has been deprecated in favor of the Device Profile.
 The update script will automatically create Device Profiles based on unique Device Types and assign them to the appropriate devices.

+## Device Profile settings

 Let's take a look at the settings available in the device profile one by one.

-## Device Profile settings
+### Device profile details

-### Rule Chain
+#### Rule Chain

 By default, the [Root Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain) processes all incoming messages and events for any device.
 However, the more different device types you have, the more complex your Root Rule Chain may become.